What is Telehealth Occupational Therapy?

 What equipment do occupational therapists need for telehealth?

-When transitioning to telehealth, occupational therapists (OT) need to ensure they have the necessary equipment to deliver remote services effectively.
+When transitioning to telehealth, occupational therapy assistants and practitioners must ensure they have the necessary equipment to deliver remote home health services effectively.
 Here are several types of equipment that OTs may require:

-Utilizing reliable video conferencing software is essential for conducting telehealth sessions.
-OTs can choose from various platforms like Zoom, Microsoft Teams, or Google Meet, ensuring both the therapist and the client have access to a stable and secure connection for virtual sessions.
+Utilizing reliable video conferencing software is essential for conducting telehealth sessions and delivering services.
+OTs can choose from various platforms like Zoom, Microsoft Teams, or Google Meet, ensuring the therapist and the client can access a stable and secure connection for virtual sessions.

 A high-quality web camera is crucial for providing clear video feeds during telehealth sessions.
 OTs should invest in a webcam with high resolution and good low-light performance to ensure optimal visibility and communication with clients.